Declination of Prosecution

 What can be done to fix this?

-I know what I'm about to say will shock you, but, hire an attorney (don't even read the rest of this page).
-Now that we've disposed of the usual disclaimers, let's move on.
+I know what I'm about to say will shock you, but, the answer is simple.
+Hire an attorney (don't even read the rest of this page).
+Now that you've read the usual disclaimers, let's dig deeper.

 - the alleged victim does not want to press charges nor cooperate with the prosecutors, and

-- the statements contained in the police report attributable to the alleged victim are inaccurate or incomplete.
+- the statements contained in the police report attributable to the alleged victim are inaccurate and/or incomplete.

 The most common form of a Declination of Prosecution is the first kind, a sworn statement (in other words, notarized) informing the prosecutor and the judge that the alleged victim does not wish to prosecute.
 Without this statement, it is doubtful the judge will ever become aware of what really happened (because, as we said earlier, the prosecutors rarely inform the court of the verbal wishes of a victim).